-Palestinian assailant wounds six people in Jerusalem, then shot dead: police
+Palestinian kills two people in Jerusalem, then shot dead: police

-JERUSALEM A Palestinian assailant, firing from a car, shot and wounded at least six people in Jerusalem on Sunday and was then killed by Israeli police, police and medical officials said.
+JERUSALEM (Reuters) - A Palestinian who was due to begin a prison term in Israel next week went on a shooting spree on Sunday, killing a pedestrian and a police officer in Jerusalem before being shot dead by police, medical and law enforcement officials said.

-At least two of the wounded - a police officer and a female pedestrian - were in critical condition.

-The incident, near Israeli national police headquarters, began when shots were fired from a car at people waiting at a tram stop, the spokeswoman said.
-The assailant then drove off, chased by motorcycle police, and shot and wounded a woman motorist, a police spokeswoman said.
+The incident, near Israel's national police headquarters, began when shots were fired from a vehicle at people waiting at a tram stop, a police spokeswoman said.

-"When the terrorist spotted the police he fired at them, and they managed to shoot and kill him," she said.
-One of the police officers was shot by the gunman.
+The assailant, who the Palestinian Islamist group Hamas said was a member of its organization, then drove off and was shot dead in an exchange of fire with police, she said.

-Medical officials said six people were wounded in the attack.
+Medical officials said six people were wounded in the attack, and that two of them, a woman and a police officer, died in hospital.
 Police identified the assailant as a 39-year-old Palestinian from East Jerusalem.

+A spokeswoman for the Israel Prisons Service said the attacker had been ordered by a court to start a four-month jail sentence next week after being convicted of assaulting a police officer.

 During that period, at least 220 Palestinians have died in violent incidents in the Israeli-occupied West Bank, East Jerusalem and the Gaza Strip.
 Of those, 149 were identified by authorities as assailants while others were killed during clashes and protests.